milador/RaspberryPi-Joystick/SOFTWARE_SETUP.md

  ### Option 2

-1. Download/Clone project repository in your computer
+1. Download/Clone project repository in your computer .
+2. Insert the Micro SD Card with flashed Raspberry Pi OS and power your Raspberry Pi.
+3. Find the local ip address of your Raspberry Pi.
+You can use **_ifconfig_** command in Raspberry Pi or tools such as IP Scanner.
-2. Enter the "Insall" directory
+4. Enter the "Insall" directory
-3. Open install_windows.bat file with a text editor
+5. Open install_windows.bat file with a text editor
-4. Change the ip address and set your raspberry pi local ip address
+6. Change the ip address and set your raspberry pi local ip address from step 3.
-5. Set the raspberry pi password if it is no longer set to "raspberry"
+7. Set the raspberry pi password if it is no longer set to "raspberry".
-6. Save the file
+8. Save the file
-7. Run the install_windows.bat file to install the software.
+9. Run the install_windows.bat file to install the software.

 Note: The configuration for XAC Compatible Gamepad will be installed by default.
 Change the last line of setup.sh for other gamepad configurations.